 This peaceful fish will be a good choice for the community tank.
-Although, in nature, they feed on small shrimp larva, worms, insect, and other zooplankton.
+In nature, they feed on small larvae, worms, insects, and other zooplankton.

 Average adult size: 0.6 – 0.75 inches (1.6 – 1.8cm)

 These fish inhabit the middle and upper areas of the aquarium.
-Fully-grown Rainbowfish are usually safe to keep with adult shrimp.
+Because of their small mouths, even fully-grown Rainbowfish are safe to keep with shrimp.